 The number of people in England who regularly take part in sport is rising.

 During the year up to April 2014, 15.6 million people aged 16 years and over in England played sport at least once a week.
-That’s an increase of more than 1.5 million over 2005/6 – the first year of the survey.
+That’s an increase of more than 1.7 million over 2005/6 – the first year of the survey.

 Active People Survey

 The number of people playing sport is tracked continuously through Active People – the largest survey of sport and active recreation ever carried out in Europe.

 Since 2005/6, the findings have become a valuable resource for the sports sector.
-Results are usually released in June and December each year.
+Results are released in June and December each year.

 Active People provides information on:

-- who plays sport and how for different geographical areas, including local authorities, county sport partnerships and regions.
+- The local picture of who plays sport and how.
+With information about different geographical areas, including local authorities, county sport partnerships and regions.